oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

    ![File loaded](./images/upload-done.png "File loaded")

-6. Click **CLose**.
+6. Click **Close**.
 Refresh the browser and you will be able to see the new created table:

   ![Table created](./images/new-table.png "Table created")